1. Marvin Braude Bike Trail

 194 Cranberry Rd, , 02366

-The trails are a bit hilly and are better suited for mountain bikes.
+The trails are a bit hilly and are better suited for mountain bikers.
 Beautiful views of the woods and reservoir keep you company during your ride.
 You must pack your camera and take advantage of the beautiful landscapes, especially during the scenic fall foliage season.

 So on your next trip to Boston, take the hour drive to the Plymouth area.
 Aside from all the great waterfront & historical attractions in the area, you can also get in a great workout while enjoying the beautiful natural scenery of one of Southeast Massachusetts’s largest recreation areas.